gimli-rs/object/README.md

 ## Minimum Supported Rust Version (MSRV)

 Changes to MSRV are considered breaking changes.
 We are conservative about changing the MSRV, but sometimes are required to due to dependencies.
+The MSRV with all features enabled is 1.81.0.
-The MSRV is 1.65.0.
+The MSRV with some features disabled is 1.65.0.

 ## License